 My First Wonder Woman Book Touch and Feel by David Bar Katz (ages 1 – 4)

 Are you as excited as me about the new Wonder Woman movie?
 This board book will get even the youngest kids interested in the Wonder Woman / Diana story.
 They’ll love the interactive elements — the Magic Lasso, the transformation from Wonder Woman back to Diana, a mirror, and more.
-This is a hit for me!
+This is one of the best books on this list!

 DC Super Heroes On the Go! by Julie Merberg (ages 1 – 4)

 This is a great book introducing super heroes to young children.
 It explains what super heroes do and why then asks questions of the reader.
 Some super heroes fly through the air, the book explains.
 Then it asks, “Can you fly?
 Can you jump really high?”
 (Are you picturing your kids doing this right now!?
 Me, too!)
 Or after explaining about the Flash, it asks how fast you can run.
 I really love this book, especially the questions that engage readers.